“If you build it, he will come.”

-Data – Data has always driven quality, and many updated regulations and standards highlight the importance of data-driven decision making.
-But most of the market lags in its adoption of real-time metrics, with only 22 percent of typical companies using real-time visibility of quality metrics in customer service, supplier performance, engineering and manufacturing.
+Data – Data has always driven quality, and many updated regulations and standards highlight the importance of data-driven decision-making.
+But most of the market lags in its adoption of real-time metrics, with only 22% of typical companies using real-time visibility of quality metrics in customer service, supplier performance, engineering and manufacturing.
 Companies must seek ways to combine data from various systems to ensure accuracy and transparency.

-Analytics – 37 percent of the market identifies poor metrics as the primary barrier to accomplishing quality objectives.
-Traditional quality metrics typically describe what happened, why it happened and what might happen next, but they fail to prescribe what actions to take, an insight only available with the help of Big Data, ML and AI.
+Analytics – More than one-third of the market identifies poor metrics as the primary barrier to accomplishing quality objectives.
+Traditional quality metrics typically describe what happened, why it happened and what might happen next, but they fail to prescribe what actions to take, an insight only available with the help of big data, machine learning (ML) and AI.
 Companies are well-served to develop an analytics strategy after or concurrently with a data strategy, otherwise the insights will be of little value.

-Collaboration – Only 21 percent of the market has adopted an EQMS, forcing quality to execute its (often collaborative) processes with the help of email, automated workflows, portals and even paper documents.
+Collaboration – Only 21% of the market has adopted an automated QMS, forcing quality to execute its (often collaborative) processes with the help of email, automated workflows, portals and even outdated manual paper systems.
 Tech trends such as social listening and blockchain have transformed collaboration in recent years, and leaders should look to leverage the transformative powers of connectivity, data and analytics.

-Management Systems – Only 21 percent of the market has adopted an EQMS and of those, 41 percent have adopted a standalone, unintegrated solution.
+Management systems – Only 21% of the market has adopted a digital QMS solution and of those, 41% have adopted a standalone, unintegrated solution.
 Due to fragmented core processes, companies often find it unrealistic to adopt quality technology.
 But harmonizing and automating processes and systems can allow quality staff to shift their focus from simply executing quality to innovating and improving it.

-Compliance – 36 percent of respondents in the life sciences reported ensuring compliance was their top strategic objective for quality management, followed by reducing the total cost of quality.
+Compliance – Over a third of of respondents in the life sciences reported ensuring compliance was their top strategic objective for quality management, followed by reducing the total cost of quality.
 Quality 4.0 provides many opportunities to automate compliance.
-Today’s tech providers deliver highly configurable, automated and connected EQMS solutions, and even offer tools to automate validation.
+Today’s tech providers deliver highly configurable, automated and connected QMS solutions, and even offer tools to automate validation.
 Companies should assess their current compliance systems and strategies to identify where improvements can be made.